seanbao/mnemonas/docs/api-reference.en.md

 - Password-protected shares without a valid access cookie return only `id`, `type`, `has_password`, and `permission`; they do not return `description` or file/folder metadata.
 - Public shares, and password-protected shares with a valid access cookie, return `description` and `file_name`, `file_size`, or `folder_items` metadata where applicable.
+- Root-folder public shares report `file_name` as the stable display name `mnemonas-share` instead of `/`.
 - Authorized zero-byte files return `file_size: 0`; authorized empty folders return `folder_items: 0`.
 - When `max_access > 0` and `access_count` has reached the limit, public access returns `410 Gone` with `SHARE_ACCESS_LIMIT_REACHED`.
-- Expired shares return `410 Gone` with `SHARE_EXPIRED`.
+- Shares are expired once the current time reaches or passes `expires_at`; expired shares return `410 Gone` with `SHARE_EXPIRED`.
 - Disabled shares return `410 Gone` with `SHARE_DISABLED`.
 - Shares created by a disabled or deleted owner return `404 Not Found` with `SHARE_NOT_FOUND` for public metadata, downloads, and folder listings.
 - `access_count` increments on downloads and folder-listing requests.
 Password validation through `POST /api/v1/public/shares/{share_id}/access` and the compatibility path `POST /s/{share_id}` does not increment it.
 - Subpaths in `items?path=` and `download/{path}` are relative to the shared folder root.
+The folder-listing `path` query parameter may be specified at most once.
 NUL bytes and standalone `.` or `..` path segments are invalid, while legal names containing repeated dots, such as `foo..txt`, remain valid.
 Invalid subpaths do not increment `access_count`.
+- Folder-listing response `path` and `items[].path` values are canonical paths relative to the shared folder root and do not start with `/`; the root-folder response uses an empty `path`.
+Responses include only direct children of the current directory that remain visible to the share owner.
 - Once a download or folder-listing response has started writing to the client, that request remains counted even if the later stream fails.
 - Public share downloads honor HTTP Range requests when the backing file reader supports seeking.
 Local MnemoNAS storage supports this path for resumable downloads and browser media playback.
-- Set `archive=zip` on public download endpoints to download a shared folder root, subfolder, or file as a ZIP archive.
+- Set `archive=zip` at most once on public download endpoints to download a shared folder root, subfolder, or file as a ZIP archive.
 Public ZIP archives return `application/zip`, do not guarantee Range support, skip entries no longer visible to the share owner, and are capped at 10000 entries and 20 GiB of file content.
+Archive attachment filenames use the archived target name; a shared root path of `/` uses `mnemonas-share.zip`, and names that already end with `.zip` do not receive a duplicate suffix.
 - Unsatisfiable Range requests that return `416 Requested Range Not Satisfiable` do not increment `access_count`.
 - Successful password validation sets an `HttpOnly`, `SameSite=Strict` access cookie; later downloads and folder-listing requests use the cookie rather than a password query parameter.
 - Public share metadata, password-validation responses, folder-listing responses, and public-download JSON error responses include `Cache-Control: private, no-cache`, `Vary: Cookie`, `X-Content-Type-Options: nosniff`, and `Referrer-Policy: no-referrer`.